MrReload7/EXPLOSION/README.md

 With all of this data, you will be provided with the following statistics:

 * Casualties: How many people died instantly, in a flat number.
+All casualties counts assume air burst detonations.

 * Percentage Casualties: How many fatalities there were, as a percentage of the population of the chosen city.